 By Hazrat Syeda Amatul Sabooh Begum Sahiba, respected wife of Hazrat Khalifatul Masih Vaba

-(Originally published in Urdu, this historic article has been translated to English for the first time by The Review of Religions and published on Khilafat Day)
+(Originally published in Urdu in 2008, this historic article has been translated to English for the first time by The Review of Religions and published on Khilafat Day 2018)

 In accordance with the Divine Scriptures, one hundred years of the flourishing system of Khilafat have come to pass in the Ahmadiyya Muslim Community.
 We are now in the remarkable fifth era of Khilafat in which God Almighty, out of His Divine Decree, appointed my husband – Hazrat Mirza Masroor Ahmad Sahib (Khalifatul Masih V, may Allah be his Helper) – to this station as the fifth manifestation of the institution of Khilafat. ذَلِكَ فَضْلُ اللهِ يُؤْتِيْهِ مَنْ يَّشَآءُ [That is Allah’s grace; He bestows it on whom He pleases]